- These steps apply to 32-bit Raspbian* OS, which is an official OS for Raspberry Pi* boards.

 The OpenVINO™ toolkit quickly deploys applications and solutions that emulate human vision.
 Based on Convolutional Neural Networks (CNN), the toolkit extends computer vision (CV) workloads across Intel® hardware, maximizing performance.
 The OpenVINO toolkit includes the Intel® Deep Learning Deployment Toolkit (Intel® DLDT).

 The OpenVINO™ toolkit for Raspbian* OS includes the Inference Engine and the MYRIAD plugins.
-You can use it with the Intel® Neural Compute Stick 2 plugged in one of USB ports.
+You can use it with the Intel® Neural Compute Stick 2 plugged into one of USB ports.
+This device is required for using the Intel® Distribution of OpenVINO™ toolkit.

 The OpenVINO toolkit for Raspbian OS is an archive with pre-installed header files and libraries.
 The following components are installed by default: